 # Quickstart

 > Start with one workspace API key, one authenticated request, and the generated response envelope.
-This page covers the minimum needed to go from zero to a working subscriber sync.
+This page covers the minimum steps needed to create a working subscriber sync.

 - Human page: https://mailrith.com/developers/quickstart